LaceyDelaney/cicd-3120-bargaisabelle/README.md

   - how to build the container
     -
   - how to run the container
+    - sudo docker run -it -v /from_host ubuntu
   - how to view the project (open a browser...go to ip and port...)

 ### Part 2 - GitHub Actions and DockerHub